-Now that we've covered most of the basic depreciation methods for calculating depreciation expense on the income statement and accumulated depreciation on the balance sheet, we need to have a discussion about comparing depreciation methods — the things that matter, the things that don't matter, and general observations about their various influences on reported profitability and shareholders' equity.
+Now that we've covered most of the basic depreciation methods for calculating depreciation expense on the income statement and accumulated depreciation on the balance sheet, we need to have a discussion about comparing depreciation methods—the things that matter, the things that don't matter, and general observations about their various influences on reported profitability and shareholders' equity.

-Depreciation Policies Don't Have Much Influence on Calculation of Intrinsic Value
+Depreciation Methods' Influence on Intrinsic Value

 You must understand that truly excellent businesses tend to be light on assets because their returns on capital are so high.
 There are still many good and great businesses that don't fall into this category but, all else equal, it's true.
-Depreciation policies aren't going to have much of an influence on the calculation of intrinsic value for a firm like Microsoft or Visa but they are going to be of the utmost important when analyzing Union Pacific or Alcoa.
+Depreciation policies aren't going to have much of an influence on the calculation of intrinsic value for a firm like Microsoft or Visa but they are going to be of the utmost importance when analyzing Union Pacific or Alcoa.

 Owner's Earning Calculation vs Earnings Per Share in Isolation